 Using Spot colours to match brand colours is the most reliable option but using extended gamut printing is the next best solution.
 It allows for 90% better Pantone Spot colour matches than by using CMYK alone.
 (Pantone, 2020)

-If your printer is capable of printing with seven inks including the additional base inks, then the Extended Gamut Guide will help you to achieve the best result for your client.
+Extended Gamut Guide will help you to achieve the best result for your client when your printer has seven process inks.

-The Solid to Seven Set combines the Spot colours in the Pantone Formula Guides with the Extended Gamut Guide to make it easier for you to compare the seven-colour process matches which correspond to the Spot colours.
+The Solid to Seven Set combines selected Spot colours from the Pantone Formula Guide coated with the Extended Gamut Guide.
+Consequently making it easier for you to compare the seven-colour process matches which correspond to the Spot colours.

-In case you need any further clarification about which Pantone guide is the right for you, please feel free to contact our Colour Experts at email@example.com or on +44 (0) 116 284 7790.
+Need any further clarification about which Pantone guide is the right for you?
+Feel free to contact our Colour Experts at firstname.lastname@example.org or on +44 (0) 116 284 7790.

 1. Pantone LLC (2020) Process color vs. Spot, or solid color, available from https://www.pantone.com/customer-service/help/?t=Process-color-vs.-Spot,-or-solid-color